dotlang/language/doc/RFE.md

 `x := [nothing, 1][condition] // expensive_call()`
 above means: `if condition then 1 else expensive_call`

-? - Review manual document organization.
-What is the best order of titles and document titles?

 Y - `.{}` is for casting, create zero-value and autoBind.
 `Int.{x}`
 `Int.{nothing}`